CurryEleison/workdocs-disaster-recovery/README.md

 - `BUCKET_ROLE_ARN`: ARN of role to assume when writing to S3 bucket.
 Optional if profile already allows this
 - `AWS_PROFILE`: Optinal profile to use
 - `RUN_STYLE`: "FULL" or "ACTIVITIES" to force a full or incremental backup.
 Optional.
+- `VERBOSE`: Optional.
+Any value will set loglevel to INFO instead of WARNING

 The image is built for `amd64` (Intel) and `arm64` (ARM) architectures.